alifiaganjaraharja/IMDB-SQL-Project/README.md

 There may be other factors that affect the higher ratings some directors receive, which could lead to further potential analyses.

-Next, I wanted to find out about which Movie Genre is the most favorite since 5 years ago.
+Next, I wanted to find out about which Movie Genre is the most favorite since 5 years ago which movies that released from 2019.
+2019 marks the beginning of